 Fraud Blocker

-Heroin Addiction
+Heroin Addiction New Hampshire

-Providing Alternative Addiction Treatment In Arizona
+Providing Alternative Addiction Treatment In New Hampshire

 Heroin, an opioid drug, operates similarly to prescription painkillers such as oxycodone (Oxycontin), hydrocodone (Vicodin), or morphine.
 Despite a decrease in prescription opioid overdoses, heroin overdoses have seen a steady rise in the United States since 2010.